Validark/rbx-safe-types/README.md

 - rbx-safe-types naively parses https://developer.roblox.com/api-reference for descriptions, and thus has far more type data.
 - rbx-safe-types is less automated, and updated manually

-# How to use
-1. Drag the .d.ts files from this library's include folder to rbx-types' include folder.
-Overwrite the files in there, since they are used by the transpiler.
-2. Enjoy!